 Unless you have your own financial resources, you may find yourself short of money to deal with continuing living expenses.
 If you had a joint bank account, you should contact the bank straight away to ensure that you can continue to access money in the account.

 You may be entitled to a bereavement support payment if you lose your spouse (or civil partner) but not if you were just living together ('co-habitants').
-If your spouse or civil partner died before 6 April 2017, you may be entitled to a one-off bereavement payment of £2,000 and other support if you have children.
 You may also be entitled to other state benefits if you are in financial need.
 Contact Jobcentre Plus for advice.

 You will need to discuss practical matters with the executors.
 For example, you will probably want to stay in your home (at least initially) and will need to agree who takes responsibility for things like contacting the insurance company and landlord (if living in rented property) and for paying continuing utility bills.